gchure/phd/src/chapter_01/section_02_molecular_adaptation.md

 short-caption="Experimental dissection of the inducible simple repression input-output function."}

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;A key feature of this work is a derivation of thermodynamic state variable of this regulatory architecture termed the *free energy* [@keymer2006; @swem2008].
-This parameter provides an intuition for the effective free energy difference between states of the promoter in which the repressor is bound relative those states in which the repressor is not bound to the promoter.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;A key feature of this work is the derivation of thermodynamic state variable termed the *free energy* [@keymer2006; @swem2008].
+This parameter provides an intuition for the effective free energy difference between states of the promoter in which the repressor is bound and those states in which the repressor is not bound.
 This parameter accounts for all of the ways in which one can tune the variables and still achieve the same fold-change in gene expression, as is diagrammed in @Fig:collapse_intro (A).
-While we leave the details of this derivation to Chapter 2, we emphasize that this formalism provides a means by which all of the experimental measurements plotted in @Fig:induction_intro (C) can be collapsed onto a master curve defined *only* by the free energy, which is illustrated in
+While we leave the details of this derivation to Chapter 2, we emphasize that this formalism provides a means by which all of the experimental measurements plotted in @Fig:induction_intro (C) can be collapsed onto a master curve defined solely by the free energy, which is illustrated in
 @Fig:collapse_intro (B).
 This scaling, often referred to as "data collapse" in physics, concretely shows that one has identified the *natural variable* of the system.
 With this scaling function in hand, we are able to make a